aktersnurra/gustafrydholm.xyz/content/cv.md

         - Developed a graph algorithm for sensor fusion.
 Deployed it as a microservice listing to incoming sensor data.
 This enabled more complex pattern analysis in downstream services.
-        - Improved the docker image size of microservices from ~2 GB to ~73 MB by utilizing multistage builds and alpine base images.
+        - Improved the docker image size of the Python microservices from ~2 GB to ~73 MB by utilizing multistage builds and alpine base images.
         - Built pipelines for CI/CD and packages deployment in Tekton.
         - With my docker images and pipelines we where able to reduce the average build times from ~10-30 minutes down to seconds, mostly thanks